jonmorrissmith/RpiTrainDisplay/README.md

-# RGB Matrix Train Departure Board
+# RpiTrainDisplay - LED Matrix Train Departure Board
-A way to build your own RGB matrix train departure board powered by a Raspberry Pi.
+A way to build your own HUB75 RGB matrix train departure board powered by a Raspberry Pi.

 Configurable via a light-weight web-page or the command line.